Beijing Subway: Rolling stock

 All subway train sets run on 1435 mm standard gauge rail, except the maglev trains on Line S1, which run on a maglev track.
 Beijing Subway operates Type B trains on most lines.
 However, due to increasing congestion on the network, high capacity Type A trains are increasingly being used.
 Additionally, Type D trains are being used in express subway lines.

-Until 2003 nearly all trains were manufactured by the Changchun Railway Vehicles Company Ltd., now a subsidiary of the China CNR Corporation.
-The newest Line 1 trains and those on Lines 4, 8, Batong, Changping and Daxing are made by Qingdao Sifang Locomotive & Rolling Stock Co., a subsidiary of China South Locomotive and Rolling Stock Industry Corp.
-Line S1's maglev trains were produced by CRRC Tangshan.
+Until 2003 nearly all trains were manufactured by the CRRC Changchun Railway Vehicles Co., Ltd., now a division of the CRRC.
+The newest Line 1 trains and those on Lines 4, 8, Batong, Changping and Daxing are made by CRRC Qingdao Sifang Co., Ltd. Line S1's maglev trains were produced by CRRC Tangshan.

 The Beijing Subway Rolling Stock Equipment Co.
 Ltd., a wholly owned subsidiary of the Beijing Mass Transit Railway Operation Corp.
 Ltd., provides local assemblage, maintenance and repair services.